 - Ursula von der Leyen, President of the European Commission

 - National cancer control plans (NCCPs): Governments are developing NCCPs that identifies national priorities and how countries will work with civil society organisations, academics, UN agencies, international donors and appropriate private sector organisations to achieve these.

 - Tobacco control: Governments can take leadership on reducing consumption of tobacco through taxes, smoke-free public spaces, regulations on plain packaging, advertising and legal age limits for tobacco use.

-- Tackling obesity: Governments can encourage healthier habits through taxing sugary beverages, reducing marketing of unhealthy foods to children, and promoting easy-to-understand nutrition labels on packaged foods1.
+- Tackling obesity: Governments can encourage healthier habits through taxing sugary beverages, reducing marketing of unhealthy foods to children, and promoting easy-to-understand nutrition labels on packaged foods.

-- Vaccination: Governments are including two key anti-cancer vaccines (against Hepatitis B and Human Papillomavirus) in national schedules, with assistance from organisations like Gavi, the Vaccine Alliance where needed.
+- Vaccination: Governments are including two key anti-cancer vaccines (against Hepatitis B and Human Papillomavirus) in national schedules, with assistance from organisations such as Gavi, the Vaccine Alliance where needed.

 - Early detection: Governments are working with different partners to improve awareness of the different signs and symptoms of common cancers nationally, and are investing in screening and diagnosis programmes to catch cancers early.

 - Improving access to essential medicines and technologies: Governments are using WHO guidance to develop essential medicines and technology lists to treat priority national diseases, and then are using these to improve the purchasing price and availability of these treatments nationally – including for palliative care.

 - Learn more: find out what your government is doing.
 Does your country have a national cancer plan, or a national Noncommunicable diseases plan?
 Are there any policies on vaccination or tobacco control?
 Does your country do screening and early detection, and is this linked to treatment or palliative care?